Ending your occupation contract

-Always check your agreement to see what it says.
+Always check your contract to see what it says.

-If you can’t do either of these things, your tenancy won’t end and you’ll still have to pay the rent to the end of the fixed term , even if you move out.
+If you can’t do either of these things, your contract won’t end and you’ll still have to pay the rent to the end of the fixed term , even if you move out.

-If your agreement rolls from week to week or month to month, you normally have to give at least four weeks’ notice to your landlord to end it, or a calendar month if you have a monthly tenancy.
+If your contract rolls from week to week or month to month, you normally have to give at least four weeks’ notice to your landlord to end it, or a calendar month if you have a monthly occupation contract.

 The only exceptions to this are: